 Research papers on memes are just starting to accumulate and the results are very interesting.
 If we apply the adage “You are what you eat” to social media, we get the notion that the internet gives us a regurgitated version of what we feed it.
 Emotional contagion (feeling emotions similar to other peoples’ emotions by witnessing their emotions) can spread via social networks.
 Emotional contagion theories tell us that seeing negative posts in the newsfeed can make us create negative posts and seeing positive posts can make us create positive posts.

 A promisingly positive outcome of memes is that clinically depressed people find depressive memes more humorous than neutral memes and they, in fact, improve their mood.
 Researchers believe that this effect is largely due to the humorous take on negative experiences and relatability which extends to other people who resonate with such memes.
 The congruence between a depressed person’s mind and the depressive meme’s content can alleviate pain, down-regulate negative mood, and offer an alternative way to counter emotional dysregulation (healthy alternatives are often difficult for depressed people).
+There is a good chance that memes can help with depression.

 Memes are social, communicable, relatable, and they capture the essence of an experience or a thought.
 In fact, they do what emotions do on many levels.Memes are just advanced emotions.
 Memes are social, communicable, relatable, and they capture the essence of an experience or a thought.
 They do exactly what emotions do on many levels.
 Click To Tweet